dart-archive/www.dartlang.org/src/site/docs/tutorials/polymer-intro/index.markdown

 ![The script code for the tute-stopwatch element](images/dart-script-code.png)

 Any Dart class that backs a Polymer element must subclass PolymerElement.
-If you want to use data binding, the class must also use ObservableMixin.

 {% comment %}
 [xx: more about PolymerElement]
-[xx: more about ObservableMixin]
 {% endcomment %}

 The class can respond to life-cycle milestones